Beetroot constipation supplies more water soluble fibre for the large bowel.

 However, constipation is certainly a contributory factor.
 What causes Headache?

 It's all about fibre, and the water soluble fibre is best.
-Bran for example is not a particularly good solution for constipation, particularly as it adsorbes calcium, making it a no-no for women in particular.
+Bran for example is not a particularly good solution for constipation, particularly as it adsorbes calcium, making it a no-no for women in particular; think rather prunes or beetroot constipation for a solution to the worst nightmare.

 All fruit, salad and veg have plenty of fibre in; if you're suffering from constipation, then you simply have to take a good long look at what you're not eating, and what drugs you are taking.